carlosgomez2/cg-blog/readme.md

 Hello folks!

-This is my main repo for ma personal website.
+This is my main repo for my personal website.

 ### Tools that I have used